 Gift cards have been the most popular item on wish lists for 12 years in a row.
 It's no wonder we're all struggling with our holiday budgets!

 In an October 2018 holiday shopping survey, 60% of consumers said they want gift cards or gift certificates as gifts.
+According to a recent survey by the National Retail Federation (NRF), gift cards were the 2nd most popular gift, with most people expecting to purchase 3-4 gift cards for people on their list in 2020.

 Why gift cards are popular gifts